 - make changes to job descriptions and positions (when clearly described in the contract); and

 - reassign and redeploy employees (except in relation to restricted permanent employees).

 These rights are often supported by the work rules.
 Such decisions must consider the employee’s circumstances.

 If an employer has established work rules, individual employment contracts need not include the employee’s working conditions (ie, wages, working hours and breaks, holidays and disciplinary procedures).
 However, this does not mean that altering the rules is a simple process.

 Under the Employment Contract Law, unless agreed with the employee, an employer cannot make detrimental changes to the working conditions set out in an employee’s employment contract by changing the work rules.
 However, changes to an employee’s working conditions will be permitted if:

 - the employer informs the employee of the changes; and

 - the status of any negotiations with labour unions or the like; and

 This does not apply to individual contract and provisions that the employer and employee have agreed cannot be amended by revising the rules.

-Japan has entered into social security agreements with a number of countries, including Germany, the United Kingdom, the United States, Belgium, France, Canada, Australia, South Korea, Brazil and the Netherlands.
+Japan has entered into social security agreements with a number of countries, including Germany, the United Kingdom, the United States, Belgium, France, Canada, Australia, South Korea, Brazil, India and the Netherlands.
 Individuals who are insured under pension and social security schemes from one of these countries may be exempt from enrolling in Japan’s pension scheme and paying social security insurance premiums depending on the scope of the bilateral agreement.